Antonio

 Key Takeaways

-• The Title Character's Melancholy: Antonio opens the play with one of the most-discussed lines in Shakespeare's mature comedy — "In sooth I know not why I am so sad" — and the unexplained sadness operates as the play's structural mystery.
+- The Title Character's Melancholy: Antonio opens the play with one of Shakespeare's most-discussed lines – "In sooth I know not why I am so sad" – and the unexplained sadness works as the play's opening mystery.

-• The Christian Aggressor: Antonio's "I am as like to call thee so again, to spit on thee again" speech in 1.3 is the play's clearest evidence that the Christian community's moral elevation operates within a religious-ethnic framework that does not extend to Shylock.
+- The Christian Aggressor: Antonio's "I am as like to call thee so again, to spit on thee again" speech in A1S3 shows that the Christians' decency does not extend to Shylock.

-• The Unpaired Merchant: Antonio ends the play with his fortune restored but no marriage — the figure whose emotional life the comedy's available marriages do not contain, and the price the comic resolution requires.
+- The Unpaired Merchant: Antonio ends the play rich again but unmarried – the one figure the comedy's happy endings cannot accommodate, and the price the resolution quietly exacts.

 Study Questions and Analysis